MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M01L03_ImportSolution.md

 1. Click **Import**.

     The solution will import in the background.
 This may take a few minutes.
-Wait until the import has completed.

     ![Solution imported.](../media/solution-imported.png)

+    > [!IMPORTANT]
+    > Wait until the solution has finished importing  before continuing to the next task.

 ### Task 1.2 – Power Virtual Agents solution

 1. Navigate to <https://make.powerapps.com>.

-1. Make sure you are in your **Practice** environment.
+1. Make sure you are in your **Development** environment.

 1. Select **Solutions**.